 The Ouachita National Recreation Trail – At 110 miles long, it is the longest mountain bike trail in Arkansas and certainly one of the most adventurous.
 Built with hiking in mind there are plenty of hiking even for the most technical of riders.
 This trail goes from Queen Wilhelmina State Park to Hwy 7 north of Hot Springs.
 Shelters have been built about every 10 miles.
 We recommend carrying water since much of the trail follows ridges.
 If you’re looking for a true challenge, this is the trail for you.

 The Ride Centers

 The IMBA website states, “The IMBA Ride Center® designation represents IMBA’s Model Trail recognition for large-scale mountain bike facilities that offer something for every rider.”
 This recognition program began in 2007, listing destination spots for mountain biking vacations and getaways.
-This year two Arkansas communities were added, a first for The Natural State.
-The City of Fayetteville received a bronze rating while just up the road, Bentonville had a silver rating bestowed upon it.
+Arkansas now has three, the City of Fayetteville received a bronze rating while just up the road, Bentonville had a silver rating bestowed upon it.
+Hot Springs has also been added and for good reason.
 Only one city in the country has received the coveted gold rating, Park City, Utah.
 There are a total of twenty-seven destinations in the world that are on the list.
 You can find information on criteria for being a ride center on IMBA’s website.

 Having the Ride Centers near each other plus four Epic Rides all within three hours of each other will go a long way to making Arkansas a destination for those looking for mountain biking vacations.
 Add to that the fact that most of our trails can be ridden year round and we suddenly become a winter destination option for those living in the colder climates.